JaredCowan/salty-ui/README.md

 | OSX        | 27      | 34      | 8                     | :red_circle: _none  | 8.1                |
 | Linux      | 35      | 34      | :red_circle: _none    | :red_circle: _none  | :red_circle: _none |
 | Windows    | 35      | 33      | :red_circle: _none    | 8-11                | :red_circle: _none |

+## Versioning

+Salty-ui will be maintained under the Semantic Versioning guidelines as much as possible.
+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions, including new icons, without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch

+For more information on SemVer, please visit http://semver.org.

+## Changelog
+ - Pending.
+Still in development

+## Contributing

+Please check back soon.

 ## License